alekstheod/nvim-dev/README.md

 * NerdTree - https://github.com/preservim/nerdtree
 * Powerline - https://github.com/vim-airline/vim-airline

-Based on above plugins there is an additional features which makes the coding simpler.
+Based on above plugins there are additional features which makes the development workflow smoother.

 ```<leader>``` is set to space